makersacademy/bowling-challenge/README.md

 Bowling Challenge
 =================

-* Feel free to use google, your notes, books, etc. but work on your own
-* If you refer to the solution of another coach or student, please put a link to that in your README
-* If you have a partial solution, **still check in a partial solution**
-* You must submit a pull request to this repo with your code by 9am Monday week

 ## The Task

 **THIS IS NOT A BOWLING GAME, IT IS A BOWLING SCORECARD.
 DO NOT GENERATE RANDOM ROLLS.
 THE USER INPUTS THE ROLLS.**